-Students who are unable to complete a dual enrollment college class or who believe they will not be successful in the class may withdraw from the class any time before the final exam week during the fall and spring semester and the final exam period for the class during the summer semester.
-Withdrawals require the student to complete the appropriate College form.
+Withdrawals require the student to complete the appropriate College form accessible from the Dual Enrollment webpage or by clicking here https://nwfstatecollege.formstack.com/forms/dual enrollment withdrawal form.
 Dual enrollment students are limited to one withdrawal per college course.
-If a student withdraws from a course he or she may not repeat that course under the dual enrollment program.
+If a student withdraws from a course, he or she may not repeat that course under the dual enrollment program.
 Students who have three or more withdrawals from dual enrollment courses are no longer eligible to participate in dual enrollment.
 Withdrawal from a dual enrollment class is posted on a student's transcript and may have impact on future status in colleges or universities.
 Dual enrollment students are not permitted to register or withdraw online unless mutually agreed upon by the District and the College.

-13. Responsibilities of the Florida College System institution regarding the transmission of student grades in dual enrollment courses to the District

-Progress of dual enrollment students during a semester is monitored primarily at the class level through special software (Raidernet 2.0).
-In addition, all dual enrollment students will be able to view midterm grades during the fall and spring semesters and final grades at the end of each semester by logging into their student.
-Raidernet 2.0 account.
-The District and each high school will have midterm and final grades emailed to them.
+13. Responsibilities of the Florida College System institution regarding the transmission of student grades in dual enrollment courses to the District end of each semester by logging into their student RaiderNet account.
+The district and each high school will have midterm and final grades emailed to them.
 Continued participation in dual enrollment from one semester to the next is determined by the eligibility criteria in section five of this document.